OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-13.md

 ## Joshua 13:24

-Moses also gave an inheritance to the tribe of Gad, to the sons of Gad according to their families.
+Moses granted an inheritance to the tribe of Gad, to the sons of Gad, according to their families.

 ## Joshua 13:25